gvwilson/sensibleadventures/nardica/nardica.md

 Wales chuckled.
 "Maybe.
 The core told the governor to make sure we didn't run short of anything.
 Here."
 He plucked a micro-manipulator out of a recess in the hard foam that lined the lid of the toolbox.
-"How about you build us a hundred-to-one step-up for a fan rotor, and I'll get the printer going over there in the corner."
+"How about you build us a hundred-to-one step-up for a fan rotor, and I'll get the printer going over in the corner."

 The next hour flew by.
 Iffy knew she should be doing chores, but she also knew Uncle Jack had made up those chores just to keep her busy.  *This* was what she